 Big Barda: "Scott!
 I thought you were dead! ...
 You insufferable showboat!
 I thought you were dead!"

-- In that same episode we have this exchange between Barda and Scott's assitant Oberon:
+- In that same episode, we have this exchange between Barda and Scott's assistant Oberon:

 Barda: Always were more trouble than you were worth, little man.

 Barda(smiling warmly): You're just too far away to hear it. (kneels down and hugs Oberon)

 Drew: [angrily] Do you have any idea how DANGEROUS that was?!Zak: [a little bewildered] Mom... you taught me that move!Drew: [calming to look sheepish] I know...
 I'm... just so proud you nailed it.

 - The Spectacular Spider-Man: Peter has to sneak off to fight the Sinister Six as Spider-Man, and Gwen thinks he has been crushed by the giant tree in Times Square.
 When he shows himself again, complete with lame excuse, she throws her arms around him and exclaims "PETE!"
 Then she starts with the "Where have you been, I thought you were dead!"